 We offer programs in 30+ countries!

-We offer the unique Concordia Westfield House Programme - Cambridge, which is a semester in Liberal Arts Theology in one of the world's premier sites for higher learning, and just an hour outside of London, and all in a Lutheran Christian setting.
+We offer the unique Concordia Westfield House Programme - Cambridge.
+Take a semester in Liberal Arts Theology in one of the world's premier sites for higher learning, all in a Lutheran Christian setting just an hour outside of London.

 AHA International offers you the opportunity to study a variety of disciplines all over Europe.

 Our own CTX Travel Courses offer students a few key destinations each year.
 These programs are usually two weeks long and offer 3-6 semester credits.

 Travel courses are very affordable, since 100% of financial aid applies to tuition.
 Ground costs (e.g., flights, hotels, food, etc.) are extra.

 You'll earn 12-17 credits in a semester-long program.
 Summer and CTX Travel Courses return 3-6 semester hours.

 Credits you earn through our approved programs (above) are guaranteed to transfer.
 But each program is different, with a unique set of classes.
 So you'll have to make some choices about how to spend your time, much like you would for a semester here at Concordia.

 How much will it cost?